LottieFiles/lottie-docs/docs/aep.md

 |22.6   |`5d 2b 0b 33 06 3b`|
 |23.2.1 |`5e 03 0b 39 0e 03`|

+It's possible the 3rd to the 5th bytes encode some kind of internal build number that gets mapped to AE versions somehow...

 ### `EfDC`

 The first byte contains the number of {sl:`LIST` `EfDf`} in a {sl:`LIST` `EfdG`}